jonghall/vsistats/readme.md

 ````

 ### Python Requirements
-* Python 3.8 or newer must be installed on the server first which will run the scripts.
+* Python 3.8 or newer must be installed on the compute node  which will run the scripts.
 * It is recommended that _virtualenv_ be used. (https://virtualenv.pypa.io/en/latest/)
   * to create a virtual environment in directory where scripts is installed type ````virtualenv venv````
   * to activate virtual environment ````source venv/bin/activate````.
 Note the shell scripts will activate the environment before execution.